Illinois Pay Transparency. Single-State Compliance.

 "Thank you for the call, Priya.
 I'll be direct."

-"I can't confirm exact numbers, but based on conversations, I believe I'm significantly below at least one male colleague at the same level.
-He was hired after me.
-His ratings are lower."
+"Based on conversations, I believe I'm significantly below a male colleague at the same level.
+Hired after me.
+Lower ratings."

-"Under HB 3129, I have the right to request the pay scale for my position.
+"Under HB 3129, I have the right to the pay scale for my position.
 I'm making that request formally."

 Lauren has invoked HB 3129.
 Illinois law requires you to provide the pay scale for her position.
 But your L5 band is 18 months old and doesn't reflect the premiums you paid during the talent crunch.
 Whatever number you share will either confirm her suspicion or create a new problem.